davecranwell/davecranwell.github.io/_posts/2017-07-04-rules-of-interruption.md

 ## 2. You are always interruptible

-But if your colleague has followed the steps above, you should be able to triage the interruption with minimal impact on your productivity.
+But if your colleague has followed the steps above, you should be able to triage their interruption with minimal impact on productivity.
 Importantly: **Having heard them out, you reserve the right to immediately postpone the interruption when necessary**.

 Many people suggest if you don't want to be disturbed you should wear headphones.
 This works some of the time, but you're neglecting your obligations to function as a team member.
 Your colleague needs their question answered.
 Are they to waste their own time repeatedly checking whether you still have your headphones on every few minutes?